JassonCu/django-api-medic/README.md

 ## Running with Docker Compose

-Here's the text in English for your instructions on running the application with Docker Compose:

 To run your application using Docker Compose, follow these steps:

 1. **Ensure Docker and Docker Compose are installed:**